 Day 1 + 2: Arrival in Rome

 Start your Italy itinerary (7 days) in the capital city of Rome.
-This city is steeped in history and boasts some of the most iconic landmarks in the world.
+This city is steeped in history and boasts some of the world’s most iconic landmarks.
 The Roman Forum, the Vatican City, and the famous Colosseum, where once extensive gladiator battles took place, are just a few of the highlights that draw in millions of visitors each year.

-However, in between the ancient remains and colorful, busy streets, you’ll also have the opportunity to indulge in the local cuisine.
-Dine on delicious pizza and pasta, or refresh your palette with a flavorful gelato.
+Between the ancient ruins and the colorful, bustling streets, we love to indulge in delicious pizza and pasta, or a flavorful gelato.

 Tip: Start your days off early with a delicious espresso and a brioche on a terrace in town.
 It’s the perfect way to people watch!